-Chapter 17: Nobody
+Chapter 17: Directions

 Seeing the heavy brush on both sides did little to help her mood.
 The plants had already left their mark on her, and the scratches still oozed blood through the dried mud.
 She took a hesitant step from the trees, ready to dive back at the first sound of a horse or rider.

 Walking for hours barefoot had done nothing to dull the ache that burned her inner thighs and sapped her strength.
 At the feel of the hard-packed dirt against her bruised and bloodied feet, Kanéko whimpered.
 She looked up into the sun, which only reminded her that hours had passed since she had found a small pool of clear water to drink from.

 Wiping the sweat from her brow, Kanéko looked back and forth along the road.
 She wasn’t even sure which direction was north or south.
 After a few seconds of looking, she gave up and picked a random direction.
 She limped down the road.

 It didn’t take long before she came to a milestone.
 The bright white marker gave her hope and she limped the last few chains before kneeling down in front of it.
 She had to brush the dirt off it to read it.
 Once cleared, the marker read "JP 29 mi".
 On the other side of the road, a second marker read "RS 25 mi".
 It took her a moment to decipher that “JP” meant Jinto Panzir and “RS” would be Raisen, the small village around the Boar Hunt Inn.